Food is culture. We all know that, right?

 You can probably find Indian, Chinese and Italian restaurants in nearly every big city in the world.
 London has a huge selection of restaurants and delis with food from Scandi countries (such as the the four branches of the Nordic Bakery), Turkey, Russia, Hungary, Romania, Ethiopia, Brazil.
 Argentina, Colombia, Thailand, Nepal, Japan... the list goes on.

-You can also find food from many countries in Amazon's Grocery .
-Just search for specific foods from your country, your start with the country's name.
+You can also find food from many countries in Amazon's Grocery - just click through, search for a specific food from the country of choice or the country name to see what they've got.

 A taste of Portugal in London